 --json shows the resolution and the guardrail actually firing:

-canonic report’s onboarding funnel also now shows the curated-review milestone reached:
+canonic audit’s onboarding funnel also now shows the curated-review milestone reached:

 The earlier funnel steps only light up when they’re driven through the interactive